braid-org/braidjs/readme.md

 node chat-server.js
 ```

-Then open a web browser to `http://localhost:3009/chat.html`.
+Then open a web browser to `http://localhost:3009/braidchat` (for a websocket connection) or `.../braidchat?protocol=http` for a backwards-compatible http/1.1 connection.

 ### Wiki demo